-During 2021 and through March 31, 2022, we closed on underwritten public and other equity offerings for aggregate net proceeds of approximately \$27.9 million after deducting the underwriting discounts, commissions and offering expenses, as applicable, and other costs associated with the offerings.
-In addition, during 2021we received approximately \$1,300 in proceeds from the exercise of investor warrants.
-See Note 4 - Stockholders' Equity, to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K. The Company will require additional funding to grow its business, which may not be available on terms favorable to the Company, or at all.
+During 2021, we closed an underwritten public and other equity offerings for aggregate net proceeds of approximately \$27.9 million after deducting the underwriting discounts, commissions and offering expenses, as applicable, and other costs associated with the offerings.
+In addition, during 2021 we received approximately \$1,300 in proceeds from the exercise of investor warrants.
+See Note 3 -Stockholders' Equity, to the condensed consolidated financial statements of this Form 10-Q. The Company also recently closed on the October 2022 Offering.
+See Note 9 - Subsequent Events.
+The Company will require additional funding to grow its business, which may not be available on terms favorable to the Company, or at all.
 The Company may receive those funds from the proceeds from future warrant exercises, issuances of equity securities, or other financing transactions.
+Should warrant exercises not materialize or future capital raising be unsuccessful, the Company may not be able to continue as a going concern.
+No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company not continue as a going concern.

-We believe that our existing capital resources will be sufficient to support our operating plan through June 30, 2023, however, there can be no assurance of this.
-We may seek to raise additional capital to support our growth or other strategic initiatives through debt, equity or a combination thereof.
+We believe that our existing capital resources will be sufficient to support our operating plan through December 31, 2023, however, there can be no assurance of this.
+We may seek to raise additional capital to support our growth or other strategic initiatives through equity.